chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 Choose a skill group below, and gain a free listed skill of your choice at rank 1.

 Undergo as many Career Terms as you wish.
 In each term, roll 2d6 and consult the Career Term table, below.
-Your character can gain skills, age, lose luck, or die as indicated.
+Your character can gain skills, feel the effects of age, lose luck, or die as indicated.
+If you don't die, add 5 years to your character's age.

 When you gain the weapon or vehicle skill and a specific weapon or vehicle category is given, gain that skill at rank 1.
 If none is given, roll for a random weapon or vehicle category.